Rare cyclone threatens millions on Australia’s east coast

 “There are areas where storm surge is the biggest problem, and then there’s areas where high waves and coastal erosion and inundation from the sea directly due to the waves are a big problem.
 So, we’ve got a combination of all of that from Brisbane to the Northern Rivers (of NSW),” Strauss said.

-Creeks and rivers in northern NSW were expected to burst their banks, threatening more devastation for residents in an area that has endured severe flooding in the past decade.
+Creeks and rivers in northern NSW are expected to burst their banks, threatening more devastation for residents in an area that has endured severe flooding in the past decade.

 “We know that after the years of trauma that they’ve experienced, the devastating floods, going back to 2017 and of course, 2022, there is a lot of anxiety and distress in the community,” said Rose Jackson, Minister for the North Coast.
 “Mental health support is available.”

-In Brisbane, residents were busy stripping supermarket shelves of food and bottled water.
+In Brisbane on Thursday, residents were busy stripping supermarket shelves of food and bottled water.
 Hundreds of thousands of sandbags were distributed, though it didn’t seem to be enough, with reports that some had resorted to stealing sand from beach volleyball courts.

 Modeling showed 20,000 properties across Brisbane could be impacted by storm surge or flash flooding, according to the Lord Mayor’s office.